Emily-Cathleen/tomates-podridos/README.md

 # 🍅 Tomates Podridos 🍅

 Looking for a great flick for your Friday night?
 Your in the right place!
-This is a paired project using React to build an application that allows the user to view all movies and select a movie of their choosing!
+This application allows a user to scroll through a list of movies, select one, and then preview the trailer.

 ![Gif 1]()